 BASE AMOUNT $100

 THIS CERTIFIES THAT CIBC Inc. is the registered owner of a One Hundred Dollar ($100) nonassessable, fully-paid, fractional undivided beneficial interest in the Trust.
-The Trust was created pursuant to a Trust Agreement dated as of , 2000 (the ATrust Agreement@), by and between Wilmington Trust Company, as owner trustee (the AOwner Trustee@) and the holders of the Certificates (as hereinafter defined) from time to time, a summary of certain of the pertinent provisions of which is set forth below.
+The Trust was created pursuant to a Trust Agreement dated as of March 31, 2000 and is governed by the Second Amended and Restated Trust Agreement, dated as of November 15 November 17, 2000 (the ATrust Agreement@), by and between Wilmington Trust Company, as owner trustee (the AOwner Trustee@) and the holders of the Certificates (as hereinafter defined) from time to time, a summary of certain of the pertinent provisions of which is set forth below.
 Capitalized terms used and not otherwise defined herein have the meanings set forth in the Trust Agreement.

 This Certificate is one of the duly authorized Beneficial Interest Certificates (the ACertificates@), issued under and subject to the terms, provisions and conditions of the Trust Agreement, to which Trust Agreement the Holder of this Certificate by virtue of its acceptance hereof assents and by which such Holder is bound.

-Under the Trust Agreement, and subject as provided in the following paragraph, there will be distributed on the Final Distribution Date to the person in whose name this Certificate is registered at the close of business on the 15th day immediately preceding the Final Distribution Date (the ARecord Date@), an amount representing Certificate
+Under the Trust Agreement, and subject as provided in the following paragraph, there will be distributed on the Final Distribution Date to the person in whose name this Certificate is registered at the close of business on the 15th day immediately preceding the Final Distribution Date (the ARecord Date@), an amount representing Certificate Yield and Certificate Principal.
+Base Amount and any interest accrued thereon in the Trust Collection Account.

-It is the intent of the Trust and the Beneficial Interest Certificate Holder income and franchise a security device for the repayment of amounts due to the .
-The Certificate Holder, by acceptance of a Certificate, agrees to take no action inconsistent with
+It is the intent of the Trust and the Beneficial Interest Certificate Holder that, for , for purposes of federal, state and local income and franchise tax purposes, the Trust will be treated as taxes and any other tax imposed on or measured by income, that (i) the Trust constitutes a security device for the repayment of amounts due to the Notes and the Beneficial Interest Certificate and that each Tranche and each Series Certificate shall constitute debt of the applicable Sponsor Lenders and the Certificates, (ii) that the Tranche with respect to the Series and the Series Certificate constitute indebtedness of the Sponsor for the Series, and (iii) the Class B Interest for the Series is pledged to secure the payment of such indebtedness.
+The Certificate Holder, by acceptance of a Series Beneficial Interest Certificate, acknowledges and accepts, and agrees to treat, and to take no action inconsistent with the treatment of, the Trust as a security device for the repayment of amounts due to the Notes and the Series Certificates and to treat, and to take no action inconsistent with each Tranche and each Series Certificate as debt of the applicable Sponsor., such characterization.

 Each Beneficial Interest Certificate Holder, by its acceptance of a Certificate, covenants and agrees that such Certificate Holder will not at any time institute against the Trust or join in any institution against the Trust of, any bankruptcy, reorganization, arrangement, insolvency or liquidation proceedings, or other proceedings under any United States federal or state bankruptcy or similar law in connection with any obligations relating to this Beneficial Interest Certificate.